Nougat: Whipped nougat

 In the United States, nougat more often refers to a softer brown paste made in industrial settings.
 It usually consists of corn syrup or sucrose aerated with a whipping agent like hydrolyzed soy protein or gelatine; other components such as vegetable fats, milk powder, and preservatives may be added to impart or enhance desired characteristics.
 Such nougat is used as a filling in commercial candy bars, frequently in combination with milk chocolate, caramel, and peanuts.
 Varieties of this nougat are found in Baby Ruth, Double Decker, Fast Break, Milky Way, Moro, Nuts, Snickers, Twin Bing, and Zero bars.
 Occasionally, American confections feature its form of nougat as their primary component.
 Especially aerated "fluffy nougat" is the main ingredient in 3 Musketeers candy bars.

-In Central and Northern Europe, nougat is usually made with gianduja, a mixture of cocoa and hazelnuts, with the white form often being distinguished as "French nougat".
-Viennese nougat is a soft variant that contains cocoa mass and butter, sugar, and hazelnuts.
-Introduced to Finland by Fazer in 1904, it has become a staple Finnish Christmas treat.